 5In a way, “holistic certainty” can be translated into a “partial certainty” of a fact like “2 + 2 = 4,” but “holistic certainty” can never be so translated without losing its wholeness and thus itself, suggesting the need for an entirely different word.

-1. There would be no problems of thought if there were no problems of certainty: if to consider x was always to consider “x as x” versus “x as x to us,” to think would be to be certain.
-Considering this, the distinction between “certain” and “confident” wouldn’t be necessary.
+1. There would be no problems of thought if there were no problems of certainty: if to consider x was always to consider “x as x” versus “x as x to us,” to think would be to be certain, and this distinction between “certain” and “confident” wouldn’t be necessary.

 2. As argued in “Certainty Deterrence and Ideology Preservation” by O.G.
 Rose, certainty is mostly used to preserve ideology — further reason why the term should be put aside in favor of “confidence.”